tvoul/schedule-planner/README.md

 Remember to push, pull and commit often!
 We dont want hours of work to go to waste and we work mvp (minimum viable product).

 ## Naming-convention
-Feature branches should always start with dev and after you write your feature **dev-describe-feature**.
+Feature branches should always start with the name **dev** and after you write your **feature**.
+Example: **'dev-describe-feature'**.

 ## Merging
-A feature branch may branch off from:
+A feature branch should always branch off from:

 - dev-branch

-Must merge back into:
+and must merge back into:

 - dev-branch